isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2631.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+A2000ERP SOLUTION Version 12.X - A2000ERP MOBILE System for 5 Users, Mobile Suite for 5-Devices (Cloud Based-1 Yr SAAS)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Accounting Management, Inventory Management and Sales Management System (Part 3)

 ### Contact Information
-Web URL: www.a2000erp.com <br>Contact Hotline: 67202000 <br>Contact Email: info@a2000.net <br>
+27600

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.